cloudfoundry/gorouter/docs/03-features.md

 number of connections.
 If multiple endpoints match with the same number of least connections, it will select a random one within those least connections.

+> [!NOTE]
-_NOTE: Gorouter currently only supports changing the load balancing strategy at the gorouter level and does not yet support a finer-grained level such as route-level.
-Therefore changing the load balancing algorithm from the default (round-robin) should be proceeded with caution._
+> Gorouter currently only supports changing the load balancing strategy at the gorouter level and does not yet support a finer-grained level such as route-level.
+> Therefore changing the load balancing algorithm from the default (round-robin) should be proceeded with caution.
+>
+> Implementation of customizable LB Algorithm (per-route) is being tracked in [RFC-0027](https://github.com/cloudfoundry/community/issues/909)

 ## When terminating TLS in front of Gorouter with a component that does not support sending HTTP headers